An affectionate look back at the major exhibitions we have staged over our first five years of operation.

 History of Sleaford Workhouse

 Sleaford Poor Law Union was formed in 1834.
 Although there had been at least one workhouse in Sleaford before that date, a new purpose-built Workhouse was constructed on Eastgate between 1837-38.
-This exhibition will chart the development and history of this important local building which sadly no longer exists.
+This exhibition charts the development and history of this important local building which sadly no longer exists.

 Photography through the ages

-A small exhibition of photographic equipment and slides/photographs through the recent past will begin in March.
+A small exhibition of photographic equipment and slides/photographs through the recent past began in March.